 Read institution notices.
-After choosing a connection from the list, an institution notice may appear, if applicable.
+After choosing a connection from the list, an institution notice may appear.
 This notice will inform clients of any important information relating to this institution’s connection.
 They will need to click Continue to proceed to the next step.

 Follow additional security steps.
 Some institutions will require additional security steps before connecting accounts.
 The client will be prompted to enter an access code or answer security questions.
 Additional security features and prompts come directly from the institution.

-One of the benefits of utilizing connections is ensuring that clients have the most updated account values being used in their financial plan.
+One of the benefits of utilizing connections is ensuring that your clients’ most current account values are used in their financial plan.
 However, after connecting accounts, there is some required maintenance.

 To help clients gain a clear picture of the health and status of their connections, we’ve simplified the Client Site account view to easily identify connections that may need attention.